RenownedOyster/npm-vuln-checker/README.md

 Most of the time, Cerbe works automatically with zero setup.

-1. Open any folder containing one or more `package.json` files.
+1. Open a folder containing one or more `package.json` files.
-2. Cerbe scans automatically and:
+2. Cerbe scans automatically (depending on `cerbe.autoScan`) and:

-   - Updates the status bar (`Cerbe: …`)
+   - Updates the status bar with scan status and issue counts
-   - Adds warnings (squiggles) in each affected `package.json`
+   - Adds diagnostics (squiggles) in each affected `package.json`
-   - Populates results in the **Problems** panel
+   - Populates the **Problems** panel with all detected vulnerabilities
+   - Populates the **Cerbe Vulnerabilities** sidebar tree

 3. To manually trigger a scan: